srjustice/kubos/docs/services/comms-service.rst

 The control block requires filling the following fields:

-read
+**read**
   This is an optional function pointer wrapped in an Arc that will read data from a radio, deframe those data packets, and then compose any fragmented packets into a single UDP packet.
 This function is necessary for developers wanting uplink communication to the radio.

-write
+**write**
   This is a vector of function pointers each wrapped in Arcs that fragment a UDP packet as necessary, frame these fragments and then write these fragments across the radio interface for downlink communication.
 At least one write function is required for the communication service to work.
 If multiple functions are provided, the first will be used to downlink any responses to uplinked traffic.
 All provided write functions will also be used to spawn endpoints that mission applications can write to downlink information.

-read_conn
+**read_conn**
   This is the interface connection to the radio that the read function will read from.

-write_conn
+**write_conn**
   This is the interface connection to the radio that the write function will write to.

+**handler_port_min**
+  In order to coordinate communication between the comms service and different services asynchronously, handler threads are spawned to handle individual GraphQL requests.
+This field describes the lower end of a range of ports reserved for handler threads.

+**handler_port_max**
+  This field describes the upper end of a range of ports reserved for handler threads.

+**timeout**
+  Timeout for the completion of GraphQL operations within message handlers in milliseconds.

+**ground_ip**
+  The IP address of the ground gateway.
+This is used to build UDP checksums.

+**satellite_ip**
+  The IP address of the computer that is running the comms service.
+This is used to build UDP checksums.

+**downlink_ports**
+  Ports that are used to spawn downlink endpoints, one for each of different write function provided.
+The number of ports provided each should match the number of write functions provided.

+**ground_port**
+  The port which the ground gateway is bound.
+Used as the destination in downlink UDP packets.

 Comms Configuration
 -------------------